sonukryadav/Udemy-clone/README.md

  ![product](https://next-js-blog-codebash.s3.us-east-2.amazonaws.com/Screenshot+2022-08-29+at+9.39.52+AM.png)

   - ###  Cart Page:-
   Here all the products added to the cart will be shown.
-You can delete Produts or View the Total Value of Your Cart.
+You can delete Products or View the Total Value of Your Cart.

   ![cart](https://next-js-blog-codebash.s3.us-east-2.amazonaws.com/Screenshot+2022-08-29+at+10.08.27+AM.png)